EthanMAChao/Candidate-Tech-Test-1/README.md

        `longestStart` and `longestEnd` will track the start and end indices of the longest rising sequence found so far.

 2. Traversing the List:
    - Iterate over the list `numList` starting from the second element to the end:

-       -- If the current number is greater than the previous number:
+       - If the current number is greater than the previous number:
-            - Update `currentEnd` to the current index.
+             Update `currentEnd` to the current index.
-            - If the length of the current sequence (from `currentStart` to `currentEnd`) is greater than the longest sequence found so far (from `longestStart` to `longestEnd`), then:
-                 Update `longestStart` with the value of `currentStart`.
+       - If the length of the current sequence (from `currentStart` to `currentEnd`) is greater than the longest sequence found so far (from `longestStart` to `longestEnd`), then, update `longestStart`，`longestEnd` with the value of `currentStart`，`currentEnd`.
-                 Update `longestEnd` with the value of `currentEnd`.

-       -- If the current number is not greater than the previous number:
+       - If the current number is not greater than the previous number:
-            - Reset `currentStart` and `currentEnd` to the current index.
+            Reset `currentStart` and `currentEnd` to the current index.

 4. Extracting Longest Rising Sequence:
     - After finishing the iteration, extract the subsequence from `numList` that starts at `longestStart` and ends at `longestEnd`.
 This subsequence represents the longest rising sequence.